FlamingLasrSwrd/flaminglasrswrd.github.io/journal.md

 ---
 Semi-unfiltered life updates in the moment barely useful to me.
 Do not take seriously or literally.<!--more-->

+## 15 MAY 2018
+I need to get back to work.
+Spent the weekend at my parents house.
+Partly for my brother's graduation and partly for Mother's Day.
+All my sibs were there.
+I didn't get a headache this time... curious.

 ## 04 MAY 2018
 Been a little off lately.
 Not quite to the point of depression, but certainly getting there.
 I'm sure my RescueTime and logkeys data will show how little I've worked the past 3 days.
 Further evidence for the Kale experiment started a little less than a month ago.
 I haven't had any symptoms since I started except for now, exactly coinciding with a break from consuming leafy greens.